Frequently asked questions and general remarks on structures, processes and peculiarities of Dual Study programs

 With the establishment of Dual Study programs, Higher Education in Jordan will enter new territory.
 Due to the different economic and cultural situation, the introduction of Dual Study programs must take place in an adapted form.
 Selected partner companies and important other stakeholders were invited to join reflections about the best way to set up Dual Study programs at GJU.

-Based on the findings of the related workshops and discussions, the OIL team is currently developing compatible and feasible proposals.
+Based on the findings of the related workshops and discussions, the GJU Dual Studies team is currently developing compatible and feasible proposals.
 It was decided to set up of dual study options (“tracks”) within existing BA courses of GJU.
-For a start, GJU plans to offer two Dual Study tracks.
-Once established, these tracks will provide a model for further Dual Study programs, also at other Jordanian universities.

 BA programs will be enriched with intensive practical phases in selected partner companies.
 Students will study at GJU and work at a company in intervals throughout the entire duration of the program.
 They will also go to Germany to spend a semester at a partner university and to do an internship at a German company.